nlp-tlp/maintie/RESULTS.md

 # Results

 This document presents the detailed results of entity and relation extraction models.
 It includes per class entity and relation F1 scores, both micro and macro, alongside other key evaluation metrics.
 These results are crucial in understanding the performance of the models in identifying entities and relationships within a given text corpus.
+The results are obtained from the test set portion of the fine-grained expert-annotated corpus for fair comparison consisting of 108 randomly sampled texts.

 ## Evaluation Metrics Explained